snac-cooperative/technical-docs/Specifications/Workflow Engine.md

 data-empty-message
 confirm-message

-Worker save-data must save "the data", whatever that entails.
-Worker data-empty-message put an "empty data" message into the user message that will eventually be shown to the user in the UI.
-Worker confirm-message puts a saved data confirmation message into the user message.
+Worker save-data saves "the data", whatever that entails.
+Worker data-empty-message puts an "empty data" message into the user message that will eventually be shown to the user in the UI.
+Worker confirm-message puts a "saved data" confirmation message into the user message.